icon-project/icon-sdk-python/README.md

-## Creating an instance of transaction
+## Signing and Sending transaction

 ### Generating a transaction